Budget reports! Budget reports! Long live, budget reports!

 Most people handle unique accounts differently.
 Maybe you just want to look at your checking account, or you want to see the growth of an investment account that you’ve been tracking.
 In the accounts selection dropdown, you can toggle individual accounts on and off or select “Budget Accounts” or “Tracking Accounts.”
 Easily view all accounts by checking “Select All,” or start with a blank slate by checking “Select None,” and then simply check the accounts that you want to see.

 The Spending Report brings all your spending to life!
-You can view your spending totals in apie chart or your spending trends in a bar graph with a simple trendline that shows the data by month.
+You can view your spending totals in a pie chart or your spending trends in a bar graph with a simple trendline that shows the data by month.

 In the Totals section of the Spending Report, you will see a color-coded circle graph showing your spending totals as a percentage of your overall money spent.
 You can hover over each section of the circle graph to see both the total amount spent for each category along with the percentage of the total amount spent.
 You can also use the legend on the bottom right to determine which color corresponds to which category.

-In the blue container on the right-hand side, you’ll see the timeframe, and which categories and accounts you are currently viewing.
+On the right-hand side, you’ll see the timeframe, and which categories and accounts you are currently viewing.
 You will also see your spending totals and averages for the selected categories.

 The default view will show you all selected master categories.
 If you click on a category in the circle graph (or in the legend) you can then drill down into the subcategories of that particular master category.
-The blue container on the right will now show you the totals and average for only that master category.
+The section on the right will now show you the totals and average for only that master category.

 Inside of that master category, you can drill down even further to see all of the transactions tied to a subcategory by clicking on on that subcategory in the circle graph or in the legend on the right.
 (Watch out, Groceries can be a painful when viewed as a whole!)